TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/libs/oidc/common/README.md

 export class AppModule {}
 ```

-This configuration takes care of initializing passport and registering a global JWT passport strategy that is implemented by the `JwtGuard`.
+This configuration takes care of initializing passport and registering a global JWT passport strategy that is implemented by both `JwtGuard` and `AdminGuard`.

 ## Utilization